russju/russ_MA/README.md

 Prodi.toBLS.DP contains merge of diet protocols of ketogenic diet cohort with full nutrient set of BLS

 food_diversity folder:
-analysis that was done to compare food diversity measurements between nutreint based and convetional food clustering *animal.plant contains comparison of animal and plant derived foods between keto and regular diet *BrayCurtis,*Jaccard,*unifrac  inter-sample diversities between keto and regular diet using convetional and nutrient based food clustering
+analysis that was done to compare food diversity measurements between nutrient based and conventional food clustering *animal.plant contains comparison of animal and plant derived foods between keto and regular diet *BrayCurtis,*Jaccard,*unifrac  inter-sample diversities between keto and regular diet using convetional and nutrient based food clustering
 *faith intra-sample diversities between keto and regular diet using convetional and nutrient based food clustering